marekandreas/elpa/INSTALL.md

 Please look at configure --help for all available options.

+Please note, that it is necessary to set the **compiler options** like optimisation flags etc. for the Fortran and C part.
+For example sth. like this is a usual way ./configure FCFLAGS="-O2 -mavx" CFLAGS="-O2 -mavx" For details, please have a look at the documentation for the compilers of your choice.

 ### Setting of MPI compiler and libraries ###

 In the standard case *ELPA* need a MPI compiler and MPI libraries.
 The configure script